 The biggest business story in American sports this fall isn’t the declining NFL ratings or anything that’s happening on the field, court, or ice, it’s the collapse in ESPN subscribers, which reflect a larger trend in the collapse of cable subscribers in general. buy Keppra in bulk

 # # #

 What If…DraftKings & FanDuel Merged?

-(October 13, 2016) This past June, buy keppra 500mg online uk CEO Jason Robins told USA Today a merger between his company and buy Keppra cheap without prescription was a “very interesting idea.”
+(October 13, 2016) This past June, buy Keppra online pharmacy CEO Jason Robins told USA Today a merger between his company and Keppra buy fast was a “very interesting idea.”
 The two companies today control almost 95% of the Daily Fantasy Sports (DFS) marketplace.
 From several POVs, this makes too much sense not to eventually happen.
 Here’s why:

 - Shareholder value – Why split the pie when a combined entity would own the space?
 Currently both are unprofitable companies that may not be able to coexist in the long-term.

 - Similar offerings – There are subtle distinctions between the games both currently offer, yet combining them would not be difficult.

 - Cost efficiencies – A pairing would bring more effective use of marketing/advertising dollars as well as a reduction in legal and lobbying costs.

 - Similar partnerships – Both companies have struck functionally similar endorsement deals with professional sports leagues and other key stakeholders.